The following fourteen games are published in the "Reacting to the Past" Series by W.W. Norton & Company:

 Reacting to the Past Gamebooks have been adopted by over 500 schools, as reported by W.W.
 Norton in November 2018.
 Click here to see the list!

 Instructor's Materials for ALL published games are available through the Reacting Consortium Library.
 To establish an account, please follow the link in the previous sentence, click "request a new account," and fill in the basic information that will allow us to confirm your identity as an instructor.
-Requests are vetted by actual humans several times a week; please allow 2-3 days for your approval.
+Requests are vetted by actual humans several times a week; please allow 2-3 days for approval.